-Qualifying net metering accounts, accepted into the program, can access the NEM rider under certain circumstances.
-NEM rider participants, will continue to be billed for energy purchases at their normal applicable SEMC rate schedule, while at the same time receiving instant credit for any kWh pushed to grid.
+Sawnee EMC has a Net Energy Metering Rider or Schedule "NEM".
+Qualifying net metering accounts, accepted in to the program, can access this rider under certain circumstances.
+NEM rider participants, when the account does not "net negative" for the month, will continue to be billed for energy purchases at their applicable SEMC rate schedule.
 See the rider for limitations and qualifications.